 Getting enough sleep is vital in reducing the risk of neck pain caused by yawning.
 Not getting sufficient sleep at night or during the day could lead to fatigue, exhaustion, and muscle strains, which can also cause more yawning than usual because it's harder for us to stay awake without proper rest!

 Neck pains when yawning can be due to neck spasms.
 To address this, one ought to strengthen their neck muscles.
 You can do this by trying the following exercises:

 Rotate your head gently from side to side, holding each position for a few seconds before gently moving on to the next.
 Repeat ten times on both sides of your body.
 Try this exercise every morning after waking up or before bedtime as part of a routine to relieve tension throughout the day.

 Stand with feet shoulder-width apart, arms at waist level with fingers pointing towards the ground, palms facing inward (position).
 Inhale deeply through the nose while slowly dropping your chin towards your chest until you feel slight stretching in the back of your neck; hold for at least five seconds, then slowly raise your head back upright without arching your spine.
 Repeat ten times.

-Chiropractic care is a natural way to treat neck pain in various forms, including chronic cervical strain and carpal tunnel syndrome.
+Upper Cervical Chiropractic care is a natural way to address neck pain in various forms, including chronic cervical strain and carpal tunnel syndrome.
 It is a form of care that focuses on helping people with different types of musculoskeletal complaints, like neck pain.

 It uses gentle adjustments to activate your body’s natural healing abilities.
-Chiropractors specialize in spinal adjustment methods that help relieve tension in muscles and joints of the neck, back, and extremities.
+Upper Cervical Specialists utilize methods that help relieve tension in muscles and joints of the neck, back, and extremities.
 They also recommend helpful advice on lifestyle changes and exercises to strengthen weakened muscle groups.